Vincit/gocd-slack-task/README.md

 This plugin allows [https://www.go.cd/](Go CD) to send custom messages to Slack from any job.
-Use this plugin for example to notify about successful/failed deployments to Slack channel or user.
+Use this plugin for example to notify about successful/failed deployments to the Slack channel or user.

 Configuration
 -------------